psychemedia/sin-eater-resources/src/_baring_gould_guavas.md

 Joan Ford was uneasy and disconcerted.

-"Let us consider that another time," she said. '' Now think only of the blowing house."
+"Let us consider that another time," she said.
+"Now think only of the blowing house."

 "That will not be a hard matter," said he.
 "You have one already below you, at the sweep of the river —"